Netcracker/KubeMarine/documentation/Kubecheck.md

 *Task*: `system.sysctl.config`

-This test compares the kernel parameters on the nodes with the parameters specified in the inventory or with the default parameters.
+This test compares the Kernel parameters on the nodes with the parameters specified in the inventory or with the default parameters.
 If the configured parameters are not presented, the test fails.